The Marching Southerners: Notable performances

 2006 – The Marching Southerners celebrated their 50th anniversary with a performance that included 1,500 former Southerners alumni, during halftime of Jacksonville State University's college football game against Samford University.

 2012 – The Southerners led the New Year's Day Parade in London, England, which also kicked off the 2012 Summer Olympics celebrations and Queen Elizabeth II's Diamond Jubilee.

 2016 – The Southerners played on the U.S.S Missouri in honor of the 75th anniversary of Pearl Harbor.

+2018 - The Southerners performed in the World Peace Parade in Rome, Italy.

+2024 - The Southerners performed in numerous performances throughout Normandy, France for the 80th D-Day Commemoration.

+2025 (performing in 2026/2027) - The Southerners invited to perform in the 138th Rose Parade Presented by Honda in Pasadena, California, on January 1, 2027.

-Additionally, the Southerners perform regularly at the Bands of America contest in Atlanta, and they host a Bands of America contest in Jacksonville, Alabama.
+Additionally, the Southerners have regularly performed at the Bands of America contest in Atlanta, and hosted a Bands of America contest in Jacksonville, Alabama.
+More recently, The Southerners have hosted the Alabama Marching Band Championships on the campus of Jax State.